AymanxMohamed/clean-architecture-with-vertical-slice-core-template/README.md

 ### Application Layer

 - **CQRS with Mediator Pattern**: Commands and queries are separated using the CQRS pattern and mediated through a mediator pattern.
-- **Cloned Validation**: Validation is performed using the cloned validation package.
+- **Fluent Validation**: Validation is performed using the Fluent validation package.
 - **Unit of Work and Generic Repository**: Implements a unit of work with a generic repository for data access.
 - **Specification Pattern**: Specifications are used to encapsulate query logic.